carpentries/docs.carpentries.org/topic_folders/hosts_instructors/resources_for_online_workshops.md

 #### Resources by Community

-Carpentries community members have written many blog posts and facilitated several webinars on this topic.
+Carpentries community members have written many blog posts and facilitated several webinars on this topic and they are listed below.
+If you are looking to write a blog post on your experiences from online workshops, check out the [blog post prompts](#blog-post-prompts) section.

 ##### Blog posts